jyalim/agave-shell-novice/_episodes/02-filedir.md

 ### Exploring Other Directories

 Not only can we use `ls` on the current working directory, but we can use it to list the contents of a different directory.
-Let's take a look at our `Desktop` directory by running `ls -F Desktop`, i.e., the command `ls` with the `-F` **option** and the **argument**  `Desktop`.
-The argument `Desktop` tells `ls` that we want a listing of something other than our current working directory:
+Let's take a look at our `Desktop` directory by running `ls Desktop`, i.e., the command `ls` with the **argument**  `Desktop`.
+The argument `Desktop` tells `ls` that we want a listing of something other than our current working
+directory:

 ~~~
-$ ls -F Desktop
+$ ls Desktop
 ~~~
 {: .language-bash}

 ~~~
-data-shell/
+data-shell/ data-shell.zip
 ~~~
 {: .output}

 Your output should be a list of all the files and sub-directories in your Desktop directory, including the `data-shell` directory you downloaded at the [setup for this lesson]({{ page.root }}{% link setup.md %}).
-On many systems,
-the command line Desktop directory is the same as your GUI Desktop.
+On many systems, the command line Desktop directory is the same as your GUI Desktop.
 Take a look at your Desktop to confirm that your output is accurate.

 As you may now see, using a bash shell is strongly dependent on the idea that your files are organized in a hierarchical file system.
 Organizing things hierarchically in this way helps us keep track of our work: it's possible to put hundreds of files in our home directory, just as it's possible to pile hundreds of printed papers on our desk, but it's a self-defeating strategy.

 Now that we know the `data-shell` directory is located in our Desktop directory, we can do two things.

 First, we can look at its contents, using the same strategy as before, passing a directory name to `ls`:

 ~~~
-$ ls -F Desktop/data-shell
+$ ls Desktop/data-shell
 ~~~
 {: .language-bash}